 3. Alcatraz prison operated for less than 30 years

 Is Alcatraz still used?
-Unfortunately, the island is currently no longer a prison, but it does host tours for tourist.
+The island is currently no longer a prison, but instead a national landmark for tourists to visit.

 4. Facts about Alcatraz: Alcatraz and the Civil War

 Most of the island’s history was as a military outpost that predates the Civil War.
 Construction for the Fortress Alcatraz Citadel began in 1853, eight years before war broke out.

 A part of the Alcatraz construction in 1854 was the building of its famous lighthouse.
 Alcatraz Island was home to the first lighthouse on the West Coast.